mend-toolkit/mend-examples/Repo-Integration/Self-Managed/README.md

   - Follow the setup steps and keep all of the defaults
   - After clicking resume setup all containers should be created and healthy and Graylog will automatically install the Mend Content Pack and start accepting input from the integrations which will also start
   - Log into the platform with with the username: admin and the password you set in `$graylog_root_password`
   - Click the Dashboards link at the top and view the Controller, Scanner, and Remediate Search Dashboards to ensure the integration is running, and Graylog is ingesting messages from the integration
+    - Search for "Controller Startup Checks" in the Controller Search Dashbord to see the Mend Repo Integration Startup table
+- The Mend repo integration containers will not start unless the Graylog healthcheck passes which runs every 30 secs.
+This occurs on every startup.

 - Features of the Mend Graylog Content Pack
   - An input for all of the repo integration logs